 Facilitates Transparency in the Organization

 Any employee will want full transparency in their assessment.
-It helps them trust their organization and make relevant improvement in their work.
+It helps them trust their organization and make relevant improvements in their work.
 It also makes them feel good about their organization.
 They last longer in the company and say positive things about the organization to others, which further improves a company’s chances of hiring good talent.

 Clear Career Path for Employees